EU-OSHA/oira.documentation/docs/install/manual.rst

       osha.oira
       psycopg2

-next you need to configure the database connection information.
+Next you need to configure the database connection information.
 This requires a somewhat verbose statement in the *instance* section of ``buildout.cfg``::

   [instance]